damnlinesdamnlines.com

 Three ideas power every estimate on damnlines: a 60-year-old theorem, a service-rate observer, and a real-time people counter.

-In 1961, John Little proved something intuitive but powerful: the average number of people in a stable queue equals the rate they arrive multiplied by how long each person waits.
+The average number of people in a stable queue equals the rate they arrive multiplied by how long each person waits.

 L = λ × W